dybran/Project-20/Automating-docker-image-deployment-to-ECR.md

 Log out and log in to effect the changes.

-Create a network:
+__Create a network:__

 Creating a custom network is not necessary because even if we do not create a network, Docker will use the default network for all the containers you run.
 There are use cases where this is necessary.
 If there is a requirement to control the __cidr__ range of the containers running the entire application stack.
 This will be an ideal situation to create a network and specify the __--subnet__

-I will create a network with a subnet dedicated for this project and use it for both MySQL and the application so that they can connect.
+Create a network with a subnet dedicated for this project and use it for both MySQL and the application so that they can connect.

 `$ docker network create --subnet=10.0.0.0/24 tooling_app_network`